-There’s no question that entrepreneurs and small businesses are the life blood of this great nation.
-For those just starting out or who are only now considering incorporating an existing business, your choice of entity is critical.
-While I’m personally partial to limited liability companies for most small businesses, many individuals, for a myriad of reasons, still want to conduct business as a traditional corporation.
-While other forms of corporations exist, the two most common for-profit types are S-corporations and C-corporations.
-If you’re undertaking to incorporate, you need to understand the difference between them and how they can affect you, especially your bottom line.
+Several forms of corporations exist, but the two most common for-profit types are S-corporations and C-corporations.
+If you’re planning to incorporate, you need to understand the difference between them and how they can affect you, especially your bottom line.

-In order to create a corporation, one initiates the process by filing article of incorporation with the Department of State.
-Aside from indicating your intention to create a new entity, articles of incorporation do not state what type of corporation you are filing.
-By default, corporations are considered C-corporations under subchapter “C" of the tax code upon formation.
-S status is secured only when the entity files for same with the Internal Revenue Service (IRS).
+To create a corporation, you begin by filing articles of incorporation with the Department of State.
+Keep in mind that your articles of incorporation do not state what type of corporation you are filing.
+By default, newly formed corporations are considered C-corporations under subchapter “C" of the tax code.
+S status requires your entity to file for it with the Internal Revenue Service (IRS).

 On many levels, the choice between C or S status is irrelevant.
-Both forms provide owners with limited liability.
-This is generally the paramount reason individuals decide to incorporate in the first place; to avoid personally liability resulting from the ordinary, everyday operation of your company.
-The shield which results from incorporating results from the fact that corporations are considered entities separate and apart from their owners and directors.
+This is because both forms provide owners with limited liability.
+Limited liability is usually the primary reason individuals decide to incorporate in the first place.
+It shields you from personal liability resulting from the ordinary, everyday operation of your company.
+This shield comes from the fact that corporations are considered separate entities from their owners and directors.
 Corporations, nonetheless, are still owned by their shareholders and controlled by their boards of directors.

-The real difference between C-corporations and those which choose an S election comes down to tax treatment under the Internal Revenue Code.
-Traditional C-corporations face two levels of taxations.
-Not only will the entity pays taxes on the net income it generates, but its shareholders will pay a secondary layer of taxes on the distributions they receive from the entity.
-S-corporations, however, are not subject to this double layer of taxation.
-Rather, they are instead subject only to a single level of taxation at the shareholder level, and ate referred to as “pass-through" entities.
-In this sense, corporations which choose an S election are treated instead much like LLCs or partnerships.
+The real difference between C-corporations and S-corporations comes down to tax treatment.
+Traditional C-corporations face two levels of taxation.
+Not only does the entity pay taxes on the net income it generates, but its shareholders pay a secondary layer of taxes on the distributions they receive from the entity.
+S-corporations are not subject to this double layer of taxation.
+They are instead subject only to a single level of taxation at the shareholder level, and are referred to as “pass-through" entities.
+In this sense, corporations which choose an S election are treated more like LLCs or partnerships.

-In order to be an S-corporation, your entity must be limited to no more than 100 shareholders, all of which must be U.S. citizens or resident aliens.
-Shareholder status is not limited to natural persons, but can also be enjoyed by other corporations (remember, corporations are separate entities in the eyes of the law).
+To be an S-corporation, your entity must have no more than 100 shareholders, all of whom must be U.S. citizens or resident aliens.
+Shareholder status is not limited to natural persons, but can also be enjoyed by other corporations.
+Remember, corporations are separate entities in the eyes of the law.